Skip to Content

 Self-rising flour is another type that you can use successfully if the recipe requires it.
 It is an all-purpose flour to which baking powder and salt have been added.

-If you need to substitute self-rising flour for the regular all-purpose flour, make sure to omit an appropriate amount of baking powder and salt.
+If you need to substitute self-rising flour for regular all-purpose flour, make sure to omit an appropriate amount of baking powder and salt.

 Sugar adds flavor, aids in browning, and increases tenderness.
 Coffee cakes contain a higher proportion of sugar than biscuits and muffins, for example.